dovecot/documentation/docs/core/config/delivery/lda.md

 HOME=/path/to/user/homedir dovecot-lda -f $FROM_ENVELOPE
 ```

-This way you don't need to have a master listener socket.
+This way you don't need to have a userdb listener socket.
 Note that you
 should verify the user's existence prior to running dovecot-lda,
 otherwise you'll end up having mail delivered to nonexistent users as
 well.